isomerpages/nlb-biblioasia/articles-archive/features/_posts/2019-04-21-post-when-disco-fever-raged.md

 <div style="background-color: white;"><img style="width:500px" src="/images/Vol-15-issue-1/when-disco-fever-raged/02_disco.png">The Pink Pussycat at Prince’s Hotel Garni on Orchard Road began rebranding itself as a discotheque with resident bands to draw the crowds.
 Featured here is local band The Hi Jacks in a photo taken on 30 May 1973. <i>Source: The Straits Times © Singapore Press Holdings Limited.
 Reprinted with permission.</i></div>

-The flurry of discos opening inevitably led purists to question – what exactly is a discotheque?
-The word “disco” is derived from the French word disque, which means discs or gramophone records, so if one goes to a library or bibliothéque in France to read books, then by extension a discothéque is where one goes to listen to records.
+The flurry of discos opening inevitably led purists to question – what *exactly* is a discotheque?
+The word “disco” is derived from the French word *disque*, which means discs or gramophone records, so if one goes to a library or *bibliothéque* in France to read books, then by extension a *discothéque* is where one goes to listen to records.

 “There should be no live band in a discotheque,” Kim Khor, then manager of Soundbox at Hotel Miramar, sniffed.
 “Our locals don’t appreciate discotheques.
 They prefer live bands, something which is difficult to understand.”[^7] Soundbox, which opened in 1971, was touted as Singapore’s second discotheque in the truest sense of the word.